Malvern’s Success Story

 Malvern in the Two World Wars

-A rolling programme of exhibitions over the next few years will explore many aspects of the Great War.
-The stories of local people will feature as they experienced the challenges of men departing for the Front, billeting, lighting restrictions, rationing, fundraising and of course the deep anxieties that most families endured.
+Recent exhibitions told stories of how local people experienced the challenges of men departing for the Front, billeting, lighting restrictions, rationing, fundraising and of course the deep anxieties that most families endured.
 Malvern provided accommodation to over 500 Belgian refugees who escaped when the German armies marched through their land.
-Hundreds of local men joined the forces and at least 430 made the ultimate sacrifice.
+Hundreds of local men joined the forces and nearly 450 made the ultimate sacrifice.
 They fought in all the well known battles from France to East Africa and in between, as well as the Battle of Jutland in which a Malvern boy of 17 was killed.

-Visitors will be offered a special entrance ticket which gives brief details of one local person; their story will be found in this room, along with many others.
+Visitors are offered a special entrance ticket which gives brief details of one local person; their story will be found in this room, along with many others.
 If you have Malvern ancestors from this period, perhaps you will ‘meet’ some of them here.
 Do let us know!

 Another major wartime achievement took place when 2,000 scientists moved to Malvern in 1942.
 These young men and women developed radar systems that enabled aircraft and naval ships to detect enemy targets more rapidly.
 Malvern’s success story in this field was of international proportions.

 Malvern Festival and the Marionette Theatre

 In 1929 Sir Barry Jackson launched the Malvern Festival.
 George Bernard Shaw wrote many plays to support the Festival and five of his plays had their première at Malvern.
 Sir Edward Elgar was a notable figure at the festivals in the early 1930s and further promoted Malvern’s success as a leading base for culture and the arts.